DeepBrainChain/DBC-Wiki/docs/en/install-update-dbc-node/dbc-client-api/http-api.md

     "bare_metal_nodes": [
       {
         // The unique ID of the machine supplier to identify the bare metal, required.
+        // v0.4.1.2 starts to support retrieving related information of the specified bare metal server through uuid.
+        // Therefore uuid can only be composed of a-z, A-Z and -, and cannot be repeated within the same bare metal node.
         "uuid": "3156995b-da18-4268-9734-f8d168e90a7d",
         // The connection method provided by the bare metal server to the user.
 Required.
 A fixed IP address is recommended.
         "ip": "175.221.204.110",